The UK government has announced a series of measures to remove the Chinese phone-maker Huawei from the UK's 5G mobile networks.

 Huawei is the world's second-largest smartphone supplier after Samsung, with 18% of the market - ahead of Apple and others.

 At the heart of the debate is a simple question: can the West trust Huawei or will using its equipment leave communication networks, and our own mobile phones, vulnerable?

 The US says Huawei could be used by China for spying, via its 5G equipment.
-It points to Mr Ren's military background and Huawei's role in comms networks to argue it represents a security risk.
+It points to Mr Ren's military background and Huawei's role in communications networks to argue it represents a security risk.

 Mr Ren was member of China's army, the People's Liberation Army, for nine years until 1983.
 He is also a member of China's Communist party.